Amber cosmetic bottle with blank label. FDA labeling requirements.

 There’s a small exception for ingredients present at a concentration of 1% or less.
 These can be listed in any order after all the ingredients that are present at more than 1%.
 This rule gives you a bit of flexibility at the bottom of your list, but the principle of transparency remains the same.

-Use Standard INCI Names
+Use the Right INCI Names for Ingredients

 To ensure consistency across the globe, the FDA requires you to use an ingredient’s established name as specified in the International Nomenclature of Cosmetic Ingredients (INCI).
 Using these standardized names prevents confusion and creates a universal language for cosmetic ingredients.
 For example, instead of just listing “water,” you would use its INCI name, “Aqua.”